The precise Alabama divorce papers you’ll need will depend on the type of divorce you pursue.

 - Summons: The summons provide the parties with information about response deadlines and court dates.

 You should consult an attorney to ensure that your divorce paperwork accurately reflects your desires.

 Alabama Forms for Contested Divorce with Minor Children

 In addition to the forms listed above for a contested divorce without children, you’ll need to add a Custody Affidavit if you have shared children.
 This sets forth information about the shared children.

-Contact The Law Offices of Charlotte Christian and Associates for Help with Divorce Papers
+Contact Charlotte Christian Law for Help with Divorce Papers

 If you’re getting a divorce, you don’t want to fill out and file the wrong paperwork and get things started on the wrong foot.

 Nor do you want to make mistakes that may set you and your timeline back.
 Fortunately, you don’t have to try to figure out Alabama divorce papers on your own.